-The following Management's Discussion and Analysis ("MD&A"), prepared as of November 25, 2022, should be read in conjunction with the condensed interim consolidated financial statements and accompanying notes of Fission 3.0 Corp. (the "Company" or "Fission 3.0") for the period ended September 30, 2022.
+The following Management's Discussion and Analysis ("MD&A"), prepared as of May 29, 2023, should be read in conjunction with the condensed interim consolidated financial statements and accompanying notes of F3 Uranium Corp. (formerly Fission 3.0 Corp.) (the "Company") for the period ended March 31, 2023.
 In addition, the MD&A should be ready in conjunction with the audited consolidated financial statements for the year ended June 30, 2022.
+This MD&A is current as of May 29, 2023.

-The Company's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") as at September 30, 2022.
+The Company's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") as at March 31, 2023.